LWFlouisa/BunkerType/Researchers/Tools.md

 ## Lunar Calender
 I'm wanting to expand the lunar calender system to include both player and enemy incremental and decremental stats, and also to factor is grinding for player / enemy level up.

+## Merchants
+Refinement of marchant system.
+Right now the idea is to implement Shoe Merchants / Cobblers, rather than traditional armor shops.